loopbackio/loopback.io/pages/en/lb4/Thinking-in-LoopBack.md

    }
 ```

+Please refer to [Test your Controllers and Repositories together](./Testing-your-application.html#test-your-controllers-and-repositories-together) to learn more about integration testing.

-Let's take a closer look at our new test.
+Let's take a closer look at our new test now.
 In order to make it fail with the current implementation, we need to find a different scenario compared to what is covered by our unit test.
 We could simply change the data, but that would add only little value to our test suite.
 Instead, we took this opportunity to cover another requirement of "get product details" operation - it should return the details of the product that matches the "slug" parameter passed in the arguments.

 The next step is bigger than is usual in an incremental TDD workflow.
 We need to connect to our database and define classes to work with the data.